What Are Some of the Most Common Yellow Teeth Causes?

 Intrinsic Staining

-Intrinsic staining occurs when the dentin, which is located within your tooth’s middle layer, undergoes discolouration.
-This type of yellowing typically appears during a process known as demineralisation and is deep-rooted; hence it does not respond to surface stain removal treatments.
+Intrinsic staining occurs when the dentin within your tooth’s middle layer undergoes discolouration.
+This type of yellowing typically appears during a process known as demineralisation and is deep-rooted; hence, it does not respond to surface stain removal treatments.
 Rather than relying on these tactics, you may want to consider dental bonding or veneers that ultimately cover up the crown of your tooth.

 Extrinsic Staining

-This staining can be reversed when the primary causes are addressed, and excellent oral hygiene combined with at-home whitening kits and professional dental treatments will help restore your smile.
+This staining can be reversed when the primary causes are addressed.
+Excellent oral hygiene, at-home whitening kits, and professional dental treatments will help restore your smile.

-Although there can be many reasons for yellow teeth, the majority of them are caused by extrinsic staining, which is, fortunately, easy to remedy.
+Although there can be many reasons for yellow teeth, most are caused by extrinsic staining, which is, fortunately, easy to remedy.
 If you’re wondering what may be causing your yellowing pearly whites, consider these ten most common causes:

 1. Thinning of the enamel

-The enamel of your teeth is the strongest substance in your body, yet it’s still susceptible to erosion.
+The enamel of your teeth is the most potent substance in your body, yet it’s still susceptible to erosion.
 As you age, its wear and tear are naturally accelerated due to consuming acidic foods and beverages, chewing food and rigorous brushing habits – which can lead to an average loss of a millimetre in adults aged 30+.
-Protecting this valuable asset can help maintain healthy oral hygiene for years to come.
+Protecting this valuable asset can help maintain healthy oral hygiene for years.

-Unfortunately, once enamel wears away and the dentin is exposed, your teeth become naturally yellow – a difficult issue to reverse.
-Fortunately, though, preventive measures can be taken to ensure that your enamel remains intact so as to preserve its natural whiteness – which we’ll discuss further below.
+Unfortunately, once enamel wears away and the dentin is exposed, teeth become naturally yellow—a problematic issue to reverse.
+Fortunately, though, preventive measures can be taken to ensure that enamel remains intact to preserve its natural whiteness, which we’ll discuss further below.

 2. Genetics